ChrisLambert03/homelab/README.md

 - **configure-docker.yml** - Configures Docker daemon for TLS authentication
 - **tools.yml** - Installs monitoring & diagnostics tools (iperf3, powerstat, htop, lm-sensors, neofetch, nload, fzf, lsusb, lspci, iotop)
 - **update.yml** - Automated system package updates and upgrades
-- **restart-docker.yml** - Restarts Docker service after configuration changes

 ### 🚀 Currently Working On

-- **Vault Production Migration & Auto-Unseal** - Converting the HashiCorp Vault server from a dev environment to a production-like setup.
-This includes developing an Ansible playbook to automate the manual unseal process required by the open-source Vault server upon restart.
+- **HashiCorp Vault PKI Integration** - Investigating and implementing Vault as a Certificate Authority (CA) to automate the generation and renewal of internal TLS certificates for homelab services.
-- **Docker Logging Infrastructure** - Fine-tuning global log driver configuration with ELK stack for centralized log management and demo purposes
+- **Docker Logging Infrastructure** - Fine-tuning global log driver configuration with ELK stack for centralized log management and demo purposes.
-- **n8n + Redis Integration** - Optimizing workflow automation platform with Redis backend to support future AI agent pipelines (e.g., automatically updating this README)
+- **n8n + Redis Integration** - Optimizing workflow automation platform with Redis backend to support future AI agent pipelines.
-- **Terraform Migration** - Continuing to migrate services running on other hosts in the homelab to Terraform-managed infrastructure for improved consistency and automation
+- **Terraform Migration** - Continuing to migrate services running on other hosts in the homelab to Terraform-managed infrastructure for improved consistency and automation.

 ## 📦 Terraform-Managed Services